What Are Godly Friendships? 10 Qualities to Look Out For

 4. They pray for you

 Prayer is powerful.
 When we seek God’s guidance and blessings for our friends, we strengthen our connection with them.
 You may be wondering: how do we pray for our friends?
 Well, you can start by praying for their spiritual growth, health, well-being, career choices, relationships, personal struggles, or transitions through major life changes.
-It doesn’t matter what you pray about, it only matters what your intentions are, and that you turn your heart to God.
+It doesn’t matter what you pray about, it only matters what your intentions are, and that you turn your requests to God to answer.

 Scripture: